stonehippo/calcifer-bot/README.md

 - [Adafruit ESP8266 Huzzah breakout board](https://www.adafruit.com/product/2471) - the brains of the operation
 - [Micro servo](https://www.adafruit.com/product/169) - Drives calcifer-bot's arm
 - [Red Candle Flicker LED](https://shop.evilmadscientist.com/productsmenu/partsmenu/576) - for ambiance!
-Oh, as indicates status, I suppose
+Oh, also indicates status, I suppose

 If building this yourself, you can substitute pretty much any ESP8266 board out there, except perhaps the early ESP-01, which typically had only 512KB of RAM.
 You could also use just about any standard RC hobby servo.